brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ![-](./aestetics-1.png)

-^ This is the piece of code which we'll work from.
-It's a piece taken from a package I wrote at Spatie.
+^ During this talk, we'll mainly work with this piece of code.
+It's taken from a package I wrote at Spatie.

-^ Currently, the font configuration of this code:
+^ Currently, the font configuration of this code is the following

 ---